-In any situation other than these, where a free throw is taken outside 6 m and the player visibly puts the ball into play, a goal can be scored by the player shooting, shooting after faking (simulating a shot) or swimming with the ball and shooting.
+In any situation, where a free throw is awarded outside 6 m and the player visibly puts the ball into play, a goal can be scored by the player shooting, shooting after faking (simulating a shot) or swimming with the ball and shooting.
 A second player doesn't have to play the ball.